 The extravagant masks below are traditional in this area of Ecuador...

 One of the friends we made through the fiesta was Jorge, an artist who invited us home to his studio.
-He uses oils, watercolours, embroidery and even marzipan to create some unique peices and his family sell bags (in the front left hand corner) in Quito at the weekends.
-Each one takes several days to finish, so we darent ask how much they cost, but they all have thier own beautiful design and are hand-stitched to perfection.
+He uses oils, watercolours, embroidery and even marzipan to create some unique pieces and his family sell bags (in the front left hand corner) in Quito at the weekends.
+Each one takes several days to finish, so we daren't ask how much they cost, but they all have their own beautiful design and are hand-stitched to perfection.

-Jorge showed us his favourite spot, the colourful fields behind the village, which we spent a pleasant afternoon exploring and admired the surrounding mountains.
-Our common interests in art and music have meant that Dan and I have little trouble communicating with him, even if we have to resort to gestures at times.
+Jorge showed us his favourite spot, the colourful fields behind the village, which we somehow would never have discovered alone.
+Lacking a common language, our common interests in art and music have meant that Dan and I have little trouble communicating with him, even if we have to resort to gestures at times.

 So why are we still here?
 It might be that we're just too lazy to leave, but after two weeks we still haven't done half of what La Esperanza has to offer and I can't see us moving on any time soon.